yohrudkov/Pathfinder/README.md

 <h1 align="center"> Pathfinder </h1> <br>

-<p align="center"> The program that finds all the shortest paths between all the islands, using information about the bridges that connect them. </p>
+<p align="center"> The program finds all the shortest paths between all the islands, using information about the bridges that connect them. </p>

 <p align="center">
     <a href="https://github.com/yohrudkov">